gocd/developer.go.cd/source/writing_go_plugins/package_material/writing_go_package_material_plugin.md

 ```

-Here SampleRepositoryConfiguration is the configuration provider and is responsible for dictating what configurations should be captured by Go to communicate with the package repository.
+Here SampleRepositoryConfiguration is the configuration provider and is responsible for dictating what configurations should be captured by GoCD to communicate with the package repository.

 ``` {.code}
     public class SampleRepositoryConfiguration implements PackageMaterialConfiguration {